-The use of the materials data in a materials design workflow requires addressing several big data problems including Variety, Variability and Veracity.
+The use of the materials data in a materials design workflow requires FAIR data and solutions for big data problems including Variety, Variability and Veracity.
 Semantic technologies are a key factor in tackling some of these problems.
-Currently, efforts have started in creating materials databases, ontologies and standards.
+Efforts have started in creating materials databases, ontologies and standards.
 However, much work remains to be done.
-To make full use of these resources there is a need for integration of different kinds of resources and reasoning capabilities should be used, as in the bioinformatics field in the 1990s (Lambrix et al (2009)).
+To make full use of these resources there is a need for integration of different kinds of resources which use different database models and application programming interfaces, and reasoning capabilities should be used, as in the bioinformatics field in the 1990s (Lambrix et al (2009)).
 Databases could use ontologies to define their schemas and enable ontology-based querying.
+For existing databases mappings between ontologies and the existing schemas can be created.
 Integration of databases is enabled by the use of ontologies.
 However, when databases have used different ontologies, alignments between different ontologies are needed as well (Euzenat and Shvaiko (2007)).
-Further, more effort should be put on connecting ontologies and standards (as started in the CML, CEN and NOMAD approaches), which may also lead to connections between different standards.
+Furthermore, more effort should be put on connecting ontologies and standards (as started in the CML, CEN and NOMAD approaches), which may also lead to connections between different standards.
 Reasoning can be used in different ways.
 When developing resources reasoning can help in debugging and completing the resources leading to higher quality resources (Ivanova and Lambrix (2013)).
-Reasoning can also Data Processing in Materials Design be used during querying of databases as well as in the process of connecting different resources.
+Reasoning can also be used during querying of databases as well as in the process of connecting different resources.